Saksiu/Simple-Solutions-Folder-Java/README.md

 Solutions to common programming tasks using Java written by me.
 Most of these come from leetcode.com or similar sites.
 This is my take on them.
-All of them are executable and work within their descripted software and hardware limitations.
+All of them are executable and work within their described software and hardware limitations.

 Here's a list of them with a short description of what they do: